There are numerous tax write-offs for self-employed professionals that individuals can claim to save thousands of dollars.

 - Business activities must require the self-employed to be away from the general area of their tax home.

-- The length of time away from the tax home is substantially longer than an ordinary day’s work.
+- The time away from the tax home is substantially longer than an ordinary day’s work and you require rest.

 - Expenses must be ordinary, necessary, and reasonable.